Find a doctor

-HOW DOES PALLIATIVE CARE WORK AT EUROPE HOSPITALS AND WHAT ARE ITS OBJECTIVES?
+HOW DOES PALLIATIVE CARE WORK AT the EUROPE HOSPITALS AND WHAT ARE ITS OBJECTIVES?

 Providing personalised and tailored care to patients suffering from incurable illnesses and those who are at the end of their lives, giving the best guidance and support to them and their families.
 This is our shared goal, which is delivered by our healthcare professionals and volunteers.
 Together, our wish is to help our patients to live out their last days in dignity and in keeping with their beliefs.
 Together, with the help of their loved ones, we strive to support them day by day in their suffering, struggles and anxiety.
 The fight against pain is an urgent priority.
 Thankfully, current therapeutic means enable us to relieve pain for the vast majority of patients.